Translational advances in the management of growth and puberty disorders

 Associate Professor of Medicine

 Alexander Jorge is Associate Professor of Medicine at The University of São Paulo (USP), School of Medicine.
 He is a clinical endocrinologist as well as a translational researcher.
 Dr Jorge is a principal investigator at the Developmental Endocrinology Unit and Genetic Endocrinology Unit.
 He is an expert in growth disorders and has published more than 100 papers in various international scientific journals.
 He is responsible for molecular genetic investigation of several endocrine genetic disorders at the largest hospital in South America (Hospital das Clínicas de São Paulo).
 His research is centered on discovering and understanding the genetic mechanisms involved in monogenic endocrine diseases, in particular those associated with growth and development disorders.View full disclosure information

 University of São Paolo, Brazil

-Full Professor of Medicine, Department of Internal Medicine, Discipline of Endocrinology and Metabology, School of Medicine, University of São Paulo (USP), Head of the Endocrinology and Metabology Service, Hospital das Clínicas; Deputy Coordinator of the Graduate Program in Endocrinology at FMUSP, Principal Researcher at the Laboratory of Hormones and Molecular Genetics LIM / 42 at USP Clinical Hospital, CNPq Research Productivity Scholarship – Level 1A, Full Member of the Brazilian Academy of Sciences.
+Ana Latronico is Professor of Medicine (Department of Internal Medicine, Endocrinology and Metabology) at the School of Medicine, University of São Paulo (USP).
+She is also Head of the Endocrinology and Metabology Service, Hospital das Clínicas; Deputy Coordinator of the Graduate Program in Endocrinology at FMUSP, and Principal Researcher at the Laboratory of Hormones and Molecular Genetics LIM / 42 at USP Clinical Hospital.
+Prof Latronico is a full member of the Brazilian Academy of Sciences.

 This programme is made possible thanks to an educational grant received from: Merck KGaA, Darmstadt, Germany